mafifafm/pxt-microbit/docs/courses/csintro/coordinates/activity.md

 * Smile animation - A short exercise in plotting and toggling LEDs to create a simple animation.
 * Random Patterns generator - A short exercise using a loop to generate random LED patterns and then checking the status of a specific LED.
-* Brightness - A short exercise in using the brightness settings for the micro:bit LEDs.
+* Brightness - A short exercise in using the brightness settings for the Ragga LEDs.

 ## Smile animation

 A short exercise in plotting and toggling LEDs to create a simple animation.
-* Though students can use the 'show leds' block for images and animation, there is another way to tell the micro:bit what LEDs to turn on and off using coordinates.
+* Though students can use the 'show leds' block for images and animation, there is another way to tell the Ragga what LEDs to turn on and off using coordinates.
 * We can still use the 'show leds' block to plan which LED coordinates to turn on
 * Drag out a couple 'show leds' blocks from the Basic Toolbox drawer.
 * Create a smiling face and a non-smiling face.